autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 The response for this request will only list **ElementGroups** generated from the Revit 2024+ files uploaded in your hub.
 Since we're using a small set of files, there's no need to go through pagination.

+> If you do need to address pagination, it's quite simple.
+> You'll just need to take note of the cursor obtained from one response and apply that as a pagination cursor in a subsequent request.
+> We'll share one example in the next query ;)

 If you notice the response for one specific elementgroup, you'll see that it contains the `alternativeIdentifiers` field.
 In this case, we are retrieving both **fileUrn** and **fileVersionUrn**.
 We'll use the **fileVersionUrn** to load the derivative for this design with Viewer while the `id` returned in the response is used in the next query.

 Before moving to the next query, we need to load the `Snowdon Towers Sample Facades` in Explorer's Viewer.